pepperpepperpepper/OpenDroidPDF/docs/architecture.md

 ## Coding conventions (brief)
 - Kotlin-first for new controllers; Java kept where JNI or legacy surface requires.
 - Coroutine scopes via `AppCoroutines` (main/io); avoid AsyncTask/Handler in new code.
+The legacy `CancellableAsyncTask` shim has been removed.
 - UI delegates through controllers; activities/fragments own wiring, not business logic.
 - All direct `MuPDFCore` calls should flow through `MuPdfRepository/MuPdfController` (and native through the `jni/` split).